 - Use option -v with pip.
 Review your output and logs.
 Try to install using a different method.
 Google anything that looks like an error.
 Try some potential solutions. - Was there a network connection error?
-Do you need to see the environment variables http_proxy and/or https_proxy? - Do you get the error "No module named pip"?
+Do you need to set the environment variables http_proxy and/or https_proxy?
+Or try pip install --proxy=http://proxy.example.com:80 cx_Oracle --upgrade?

+- If upgrading gave no errors but the old version is still installed, try pip install cx_Oracle --upgrade --force-reinstall - If you do not have access to modify your system version of Python, can you use pip install cx_Oracle --upgrade --user or venv? - Do you get the error "No module named pip"?
 The pip module is builtin to Python from version 2.7.9 but is sometimes removed by the OS.
 Use the venv module (builtin to Python 3.x) or virtualenv module (Python 2.x) instead. - Do you get the error "fatal error: dpi.h: No such file or directory" when building from source code?
 Ensure that your source installation has a subdirectory called "odpi" containing files.
 If missing, review the section on Install Using GitHub.